A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Property testing in semi-algebraic hypergraphs

 Our goal for the rest of the subsection is to prove Theorem \ref{reg7}.
 We first prove a Ramsey-type lemma which states that semi-algebraic graphs contain large balanced complete or empty $h$-partite subgraphs.

 \begin{lemma} For every $d,t,$ and $D$, there is a constant $c=c(d,t,D)$ satisfying the following condition.
-For any positive integer $h$, any semi-algebraic graph $G = (P,E)$ in $d$-space with complexity $(t,D)$ has subsets $A_1,\ldots,A_h$ with $|A_1|=\cdots=|A_h| \geq h^{-c}|P|$ such that every pair $A_i,A_j$ with $i \not = j$ is complete or none of them are. \end{lemma} \begin{proof} For $h=1$, the result is trivial by taking $A_1=P$.
+For any positive integer $h$, any semi-algebraic graph $G = (P,E)$ in $d$-space with complexity $(t,D)$ has vertex subsets $A_1,\ldots,A_h$ with $|A_1|=\cdots=|A_h| \geq h^{-c}|P|$ such that every pair $A_i,A_j$ with $i \not = j$ is complete or none of them are. \end{lemma} \begin{proof} For $h=1$, the result is trivial by taking $A_1=P$.
 Thus, we may assume $h \geq 2$.
-It is shown in \cite{noga} that every induced subgraph of $G$ on $h^C$ vertices contains a clique or an independent set of order $h$.
+It is shown in \cite{noga} that there is a constant $C = C(d,t,D)$ such that every induced subgraph of $G$ on $h^C$ vertices contains a clique or an independent set of order $h$.
 Applying Theorem \ref{reg1} with $\epsilon=\frac{1}{2h^C}$, we obtain an equitable partition with $\epsilon^{-O(1)}$ parts such that all but at most a $\frac{1}{2h^C}$-fraction of the pairs of parts are homogeneous.
 Applying Tur\'an's theorem to the auxiliary graph with a vertex for each part and an edge between each homogeneous pair, we obtain $h^C$ parts that are pairwise homogeneous.
-Picking one vertex from each of these parts, we can obtain an induced subgraph with $h$ vertices which is complete or empty.
+Picking one vertex from each of these parts, we obtain an induced subgraph of $G$ on $h^C$ vertices, and by the discussion above, there is an induced subgraph with $h$ vertices which is complete or empty.
 The parts these vertices come from (after possibly deleting a vertex from some parts to guarantee that they have the same size) have the desired properties. \end{proof}

 We next prove Theorem \ref{reg7}, a strengthening of our quantitative semi-algebraic regularity lemma, via three applications of Theorem \ref{reg1}.